 The only way to balance both is sustainable tourism, ecotourism or adoption of green practices, causing minimal harm to this ecologically sensitive area.
 I request you to follow these tips on responsible tourism while visiting places in the Himalayas like Jibhi.

 Some Other Tips

 Being inside the periphery of the Great Himalayan National Park (GHNP), Jibhi falls under an eco-sensitive zone.
-GHNP has rich wildlife and abundant variety of flora.
+GHNP has rich wildlife and an abundant variety of flora.
 You are likely to have an encounter with a Himalayan black bear (known as Reechh in Hindi) here especially during winter months.

 They use orchards, agricultural fields, and human habitation to move between forest patches.
 Because of this reason, it is advisable to not go on unknown treks without a local guide.
 Winter months in Jibhi get really chilly, carry ample woolens with you.

 Do NOT forget to carry a water bottle on your trek in the Himalayas.

 You should check out the list of things to carry on a Himachal trip.
 If you want to see Jibhi at its best, go there in spring or summer.
 You will witness lush green mountains, apple orchards and a variety of Himalayan flowers.

 - Does it snow in Jibhi in winters?

 Yes, at times, it does snow in Jibhi in the winter months of January and February.
 Apart from that when you travel a little up towards Shoja and Jalori Pass, you will get plenty of snow as well as snowfall up there.